 He is the author of more than thirty books and a co-author of a book with President George H. W. Bush.
 His books are known for their primary sources.
 He has interviewed six presidents and first ladies, nineteen of the presidents children and twelve presidential siblings.

 Wead served as special assistant to the president in the Bush, Sr. White House.
-He is a co-founder of Mercy Corps which has distributed more than $2 billion of food and medicine around the world.
+He is a co-founder and original board member of Mercy Corps which has distributed more than $2 billion of food and medicine around the world.

 For twenty four years, Doug Wead has been researching and writing about the families of the American presidents.
 All the Presidents' Children, the first book in a massive ongoing trilogy on the first families, was an instant New York Times bestseller.
 Released by Simon & Schuster's Atria Books in February, 2003, it went through three printings in its first month and reached number one at Amazon.com.